project-SIMPLE/simple.template.unity/README.md

 	- ManagersMulti
 		- Connection Manager: define the connection properties of Unity
 		- Game Manager: define all the aspects of the game
-  	- Telelport Area: used only for FPS player to move using teleportation
+  	- Teleport Area: used only for FPS player to move using teleportation
   	- HUD
 		- Infos for Player: display on the player screen different information (e.g. current score).
 	- Debug Overlay (not activated by default): display all the information written in the model (using Debug.Log("message")).

 ### Quick Start